GuanceCloud/datakit/README.md

 For more documentations about DataKit installation, see [here](https://www.yuque.com/dataflux/datakit/datakit-install).

-### Install unstable release
+### Install community release

-We also released the [unstable DataKit](https://www.yuque.com/dataflux/datakit/changelog#5a0afc9d), we can install via
+We also released the [community DataKit](https://www.yuque.com/dataflux/datakit/changelog#5a0afc9d), we can install via

 - Linux & Mac